medplum/medplum/examples/medplum-demo-bots/src/deduplication/README.md

 # Patient Deduplication Demo

-This repo contains code for deploying bots on [Patient Deduplication](https://www.medplum.com/docs/fhir-datastore/patient-deduplication#architecture-overview).
+This folder contains a reference implementation for a simple, human-in-the-loop patient deduplication pipeline, based on the guidance in [Patient Deduplication Architectures](https://www.medplum.com/docs/fhir-datastore/patient-deduplication#architecture-overview).

-## Setup

-For deduplication - we have two bots:
+The implementation consists of two bots:

-- One for identifying a duplicated Patient and do a series of steps:
+- [`find-matching-patients`](./find-matching-patients.ts) - Identifies duplicated Patients and performs a series of steps:
-  - Check for the first name, last name and the birth date
+  - Check for the first name, last name, birth date, and zip code.
   - If it's a match, it will check a list to see if it's not on the doNotMatch list
+  - Creates a `RiskAssessment` representing the candidate match
-  - Creates a task that there is a duplicate patient
+  - Creates a `Task` for a human to review the match
-- The other that merges the two Patients into one
+- [`merge-matching-patients`](./merge-matching-patients.ts) -The other that merges the two Patients into one
   - [Link the Patient records](https://www.medplum.com/docs/fhir-datastore/patient-deduplication#linking-patient-records-in-fhir)
   - [Merge the Contact info](https://www.medplum.com/docs/fhir-datastore/patient-deduplication#merge-rules)
   - [Rewrite Clinical Resource](https://www.medplum.com/docs/fhir-datastore/patient-deduplication#rewriting-references-from-clinical-data)
-  - Check if the source resource should be deleted
+  - Delete the source record, if the user has requested it

-You will need to do the following:
+This implementation also consists of FHIR bundles with sample data, which can be uploaded using the [batch upload tool](https://www.medplum.com/docs/tutorials/importing-sample-data):

+- [patient-data.json](./patient-data.json) - Three sample `Patient` resources, two of whom are known duplicates, and one of which is a false positive
+- [merge-questionnaire.json](./merge-questionnaire.json) - An example `Questionnaire` resource that describes a form that a reviewer might use to evaluate a candidate match.

-## Installation
+## Setup

 To run and deploy your Bot do the following steps: